Skip to main content

 Thank you Robert Robert Freeman Hubbard for the Live Streaming, Brenda Lee Simpson, for Instructing the Line Dance, and the Smokey Soul Food Truck.

-Mrs. Elaine Gohlstin for allowing the implementation of such events, which can be challenging to plan in the midst of COVID-19 rules and guidelines.
+We also want to acknowledged our President/CEO, Mrs. Elaine Gohlstin for allowing the implementation of such events, which can be challenging to plan in the midst of COVID-19 rules and guidelines.

 Look Back At Miles Heights Village, Cleveland’s Black Suburb: